pypose/pypose/CONTRIBUTING.md

   pytest
   ```

-  If the unit test fails for lack of dependencies, you can install the dependencies referring to the [guidance](#unit-test)

-- If the documents are modified/added, we should check the rendering result referring to [guidance](#Contributing to Documentation)
+- If the documents are modified/added, we should check the rendering result referring to [guidance](#documentation-rendering)

 ### 4. Push the code to remote